10 Michigan Journal of Race & Law 5 (2004)

 Importantly, a more diverse judiciary is more likely to be an independent judiciary.
 To the extent that judges are racial minorities, they can be expected to be more independent than other judges.

 Fuentes-Rohwer, Luis and Johnson, Kevin R., "A Principled Approach to the Quest for Racial Diversity on the Judiciary" (2004).
-Faculty Publications.
-Paper 254.
+Articles by Maurer Faculty.
+254.